tugraz-isds/rslidy/slide-creator-guide.md

 - **Slide Structure**: Define slides using `<section>` elements.
 Use `<div class="slide">` as an alternative.
 - **Dependencies**: Include `rslidy.min.css`, `rslidy.min.js`, and Prism.js for code highlighting in the `<head>`.
 - **Accessibility**: Use semantic HTML (e.g., `<figure>`, `<figcaption>`, `data-label`) and ARIA roles for better accessibility.
+- External Libraries: For external libraries like Hypertree or RespVis, review and adapt their CSS styling (e.g., d3-hypertree-light.css, respvis.css) to match your slide deck’s design and ensure compatibility with Rslidy’s layout.
 - **Testing**: Host slides on a server for features like live code that require data loading.
 Test responsiveness across devices.

 For more details, refer to the [Rslidy GitHub repository](https://github.com/tugraz-isds/rslidy).